By Sally Fallon Morell

 Back to the newsletter from the American Dairy Association North East: on the back page is a photo of Abbey Copenhaver, New York dairy farmer and registered dietitian.
 She is participating in the Ironman race sponsored by Team Chocolate Milk, and is shown drinking a bottle of lowfat chocolate milk.
-She did the marathon, which consists of a 2.4-mile swim, 112-mile bike ride and 26.2-mile run, in 14 hours, four minutes.
+She did the marathon, which consists of a 2.4-mile swim, 112-mile bike ride and 26.2-mile run, in fourteen hours four minutes.
 (Winners typically complete the course in just over nine hours.)

 Abbey looks nice and slim, as she should, engaging in so much exercise.
 But on the opposite page we have two group photos of the State Dairy Princesses—the outgoing winners and the incoming winners.
 Recently at a dairy conference I attended, a dairy farmer who was promoting whole milk for school children pointed out that all six of these teenage gals are overweight, some quite a bit so.